Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 It’s important to note that not all people with ADHD will engage in skin picking, but the correlation between the two suggests a potential link.
 Successful treatment of this underlying cause is likely to reduce the frequency of skin picking in people with ADHD.

 Skin picking can also be linked to anxiety disorders characterized by excessive worry, fear, and intrusive thoughts.
-Anxiety can drive compulsive behaviors like skin picking to alleviate the distress caused by anxious thoughts or feelings.
+This anxiety can drive compulsive behaviors like skin picking that are done in an effort to alleviate the distress these feelings cause.

 “Anxiety disorders often involve a heightened sensitivity to stress and a constant state of apprehension,” says Kilduff.
 “Skin picking may serve as a coping mechanism, providing people with temporary control over their anxious thoughts.
 It becomes a way to release tension and divert attention away from overwhelming emotions.”

-The first-line treatment for anxiety disorders typically involves a combination of psychotherapy and medication.
+The go-to treatment for anxiety disorders typically involves a combination of psychotherapy and medication.
 Cognitive-behavioral therapy (CBT) is a common form of therapy that helps people identify and change negative thought patterns and behaviors associated with some forms of anxiety.
-Habit Reversal Therapy (HRT) is also a useful form of treatment for, helping people to change their behaviors associated with skin picking.
+Habit Reversal Training (HRT) is also a useful form of treatment for, helping people to change their behaviors associated with skin picking.

 “BFRBs are typically characterized by a sense of tension called the premonitory urge before engaging in the behavior, followed by a feeling of relief or satisfaction afterward,” Kilduff explains.
 “People may experience difficulty resisting the urge to engage in the behavior, even when they are aware of the negative consequences it may have on their physical appearance or emotional well-being.”